Broadsign Control Administrator

 Broadsign Control Administrator’s workspace is flexible, and centers around the work area.
 For more details, see Interface.

-You can configure Broadsign Control Administrator settings at both the domain level and the application level (i.e., the computer on which you installed the software).
+You can configure Broadsign Control Administrator settings at both the domain level and the application level (that is, the computer on which you installed the software).
 Options include:

 - Connection: You can configure the timeout period for your application.